melezhik/outthentic/README.md

     | Ruby      | run_story(STRING)             | passing story variables not implemented |

+And finally:

-* downstream stories may invoke other downstream stories
+* downstream stories may invoke other downstream stories.

-* you can't use story variables in a none downstream story
+* you can't only use story variables inside downstream stories.

-One word about _sharing state_ between upstream/downstream stories.

-As downstream stories get executed in the same process as upstream one there is no magic about sharing data between upstream and downstream stories.

-The straightforward way to share state is to use global variables:

-    # upstream story hook:
-    our $state = [ 'this is upstream story' ]

-    # downstream story hook:
-    push our @$state, 'I was here'

-## Story variables accessors
+## Story properties

-There are some useful variables exposed by hooks API:
+Some story properties have a proper accessors functions.
+Here is the list:

 * `project_root_dir()` - Root directory of outthentic project.